symbolverse/symbolverse-promo/README.md

 # Symbolverse

-a computing environment for symbolic workflows you can reason about before you run them
+a computing environment for symbolic workflows you can validate before you run them

 ---